-- A receipt (Sits portion of the Certified Mail label). - A unique identilier for your mailpiece. - a Electronic ventication of delivery or attempted delivery. - \ A record of delivery (including the recipient's signature) that is retained by the Postal Service" for a specified period, important Reminders:
+- A receipt (and portion of line Certified Mail label). - A unique identilier for your mailpiece. - · Electronic ventication of delivery or attempted delivery. - A record of delivery (including the recipient's Signature) that is retainen by the Postal Service" for a specified period, important Reminders:

-- You may purchase Certified Mail service with First-Class Mail\, First-Class Package Service\, or Priority Mail\ service. - Certified Mail service is not available for international mail. - a distrance coverage is not available for purchase with Control Mail service, However, the parchase of Certified Mail service does not change like matronea coverage automatically included with certain Page of Mail stems. - # For an additional fee, and with a proper andersement on the methices, you may request the fallowing services: - Return receipt service, which provides a record of delivery (including the rochlera's signature).
-You can request a hardcopy return receipt or an electronic version.
-For a hardcopy return receipt. complete PS Form 3811, Domostic Return Receipt; attach PS Form 3811 to your malipiece; MAPORTANT: Save this receipt for your receipts.
+- You may purchase Certified Mail service with First-Class Mail, First-Class Package Service, or Priority Mail service. - Certified viai service is not available for international mark - Instrance coverage is not available for purchase with Contrast Mail service, However, the purchase of Certified Mail service does not change the matronna coverage astromatically induded with contain Patersy Mail dams, - # For an additional fee, and with a proper andersement on the mellpiece, yeu may request the following services: - Return receipt service, which provides a record of delivery including the rochierd's signaturo).
+Your can request a hardcopy return receipt or an electronic version.
+For a hardcony return receipt. complete PS Form 3811, Domostic Return for an electronic return receipt, see a retail associate for assistance.
+To receive a duplicate return receipt for no additional fee, present this USPS@-postmarked Certified Mail receipt to the retail associate.

-- for an electronic return receipt, see a retail associate for assistance.
-To receive a duplicate return recoipt for no additional fee, present this USPS@-postmarked Certified Mail receipt to the retall associate. - Restricted delivery service, which provides delivery to the addressee specified by name, or to the addresses's authorized agent. - Adult signature service, which requires the signee to be at least 21 years of age (not avaliable at rotail), - Adult signature restricted delivery service, which requires the signed to be at least 21 years of age and provides delivery to the addressee specified by name, or to the endressee's authorized count (not available at retail), - To encure that your Certified Mail receipt ra accepted as legal proof of mailing, it should bear a USPS postmark.
+- Restricted delivery service, which provides delivery to the addressee specified by name, or to the addresses's authorized agent. - Adult signature service, which requires the - signee to be at least 21 years of age (not avaliable at rotail), - Adult signature restricted delivery service, which requires the signee to be at least 21 years of age and provides delivery to the addressee specified by name, or to the endressee's authorized point (not available at refail), - To ensure that your Certified Mail receipt rates accepted as legal proof of making, it should bear a USPS postmark.
 If you would like a postmark on this Certified Mail receipt, ploase present your Cartified Mail Item at a Post Office" for postmarking.
-If you den't med a postmark on this Contribed Mail receipt, detach the barcoderl portion of this label, affix it to the mailpiece, apply appropriate postage, and deposit the mailpiece.
+If you den't med a postmark on this Contribut Mail receipt, detach the barcoder) portion of this label, affix it to the mailpiece, apply appropriate postage, and deposit the mailpiece.
+Receipt; attach PS Form 3311 to your maliplece; IRPORTANT: Save this receipt for your records.